 This past Thursday night I?had the privilege of watching the RVHS band perform its final concert of the year.

 In advance of that performance the RVHS band surprised the audience by marching into the PAC?donning the old school band uniforms taken out of storage.
-(You can see a couple of photos from the event in the photos section of the Gazette's website.
+(You can see a couple of photos from the event in the photos section of the Gazette's website.)